 I could make a lot of tea from my bountiful supply, and self-heal has been used through the ages as a remedy for immune and skin issues, hypertension and more.
 And at least it’s green, and low–and bees and butterflies love its little purple flowers, which develop in early summer, though of course that means late-summer seeds, and more Prunella.
 Prunella vulgaris or some but not all of its sub-species are native in various places throughout the U.S., so no surprise I suppose that it’s popular with the insects.
 And truth be told: I not positive which sub-species mine is, though I believe it’s P. vulgaris ssp. vulgaris, of Eurasian origin.

 I have plenty to make loads of insects happy, but in a few very prominent spots I’m planning on a little Prunella reduction campaign mid-August into mid-September, timed to coincide with the best window for lawn re-seeding here, when I will hoe some of the biggest patches out and sow turfgrasses and clover.
 Thankfully, self-heal’s roots are not as formidable as mugwort’s.

 I KNOW, you’re probably thinking: Doesn’t she have anything to do with herself but figure out the names of her weeds?
-(That’s clearweed, or Pilea pumila, above, and Galinsoga ciliata, below.)
+(That’s clearweed, or Pilea pumila, above, a native, and Galinsoga ciliata, below.)
 There I go again, but it really does help.
 The links below the photo might help, too.